PoisotLab/ms_metaweb_transfer/manuscript.md

 reliably extract from it is that a species pair *was reported to interact at least once*.
 This last statement should yet be taken with caution, as some sources in GLOBI (*e.g.* **TK**) are produced though text-mining, and therefore do not document direct evidence of the interaction.
 Nevertheless, should the predictive model work, we would expect that a majority of interactions known to GLOBI would also be predicted.
-After performing this check, we set the probability of all interactions known to GLOBI (**CHECK 350** total, **CHECK 36** novel) to 1.
+After performing this check, we set the probability of all interactions known to GLOBI (366 in total, 33 of which were not predicted by the model, for a success rate of 91%) to 1.

+**TK/TP** @Strong2014ImpNona 2 additional interactions (25 total, 2 of which
+where not predicted by the model, for a success rate of 92%)

 Because the confidence interval on the infered trait space are probably an over-estimate, we decided to apply a thresholding step to the